North Dakota St. wins 8th FCS title 28-20 over James Madison

 BIG PICTURE

-James Madison: The Dukes got off to an impressive start, going 86 yards on 17 plays and taking half of the first quarter for their opening drive.
-That was the only time they led.
+James Madison: The Dukes, with first-year coach Curt Cignetti, got off to an impressive start, going 86 yards on 17 plays and taking half of the first quarter for their opening drive.
+Stapleton’s 5-yard TD catch gave them their only lead before NDSU also scored on its first possession.

 North Dakota St.: Make it 8-for-8 for the Bison for championships won when making it from Fargo to Frisco.
 Their eighth appearance in the FCS championship matched the most with Georgia Southern, which won six of their title games. … The only two Division I winning streaks longer than NDSU are Washington (40, from 1908-14) and Oklahoma’s record 48 in a row was 1953-57.